 - Like vitamin C, vitamin A may stimulate the production of white blood cells that destroy the influenza virus.
 It also is a potent antioxidant, which may prevent damage to your upper respiratory tract caused by toxins and free radical cells.
 Vitamin A is typically included in multivitamin supplements and also is available as a stand-alone supplement.
 You can boost your vitamin A intake by consuming foods such as carrots, beef liver, broccoli, cantaloupe, dandelion greens, cayenne peppers, and alfalfa.
 Check with your doctor before increasing your vitamin A intake to ward off the flu since daily doses of more than 10,000 International Units may be toxic to your liver.

-5) Regularly clean your smartphone.
-Probably not a tip you expected on a list like this, but sanitizing your cell phone is just as important as washing your hands.
-Every time you pick up your phone, you're transferring to it whatever bacteria is currently on your hands.
+5) Regularly disinfect your smartphone.
+Probably not a tip you expected on a list like this, but disinfecting your cell phone is just as important as washing your hands.
+Every time you pick up your phone, you're transferring to it whatever viruses and bacteria are currently on your hands.
 That's not all, though.
-Typically, our smartphones are stored in dark, warm places which make them the perfect breeding ground to create MORE bacteria.
+Typically, our smartphones are stored in dark, warm places, which make them the perfect breeding ground for more germs.

-PhoneSoap 3 makes sanitizing your phone quick, easy, and effective.
-In only 10 minutes, it will kill 99.99% of the bacteria on your phone and it even has a built-in USB port so you can charge your phone at the same time to maximize productivity!
+PhoneSoap 3 makes disinfecting your phone quick, easy, and effective.
+In only 10 minutes, it kills 99.99% of the bacteria and viruses on your phone*, and it even has a built-in USB port so you can charge your phone at the same time to maximize productivity.

-6) No handkerchiefs!
+6) Avoid handkerchiefs.
 Or the sleeve of your sweatshirt.
-If someone in your home happens to get sick, make sure there are plenty of tissues to go around that can be THROWN AWAY.
-Using handkerchiefs or wiping noses on clothing will basically ensure those germs are spread around to every member of the family.
+If someone in your home happens to get sick, make sure there are plenty of disposable tissues to go around.
+Using handkerchiefs or wiping noses on clothing, will ensure those germs are spread around to every member of the family.

 7) Get enough sleep.
-My personal favorite.
+Our personal favorite.
 Simply put, sleep is your secret weapon.
-The Mayo Clinic tells us, "people who get quality sleep or enough sleep are more likely to get sick after being exposed to a virus...lack of sleep can also affect how fast you recover if you do get sick."
+The Mayo Clinic tells us that "people who get quality sleep or enough sleep are more likely to get sick after being exposed to a virus. ...
+Lack of sleep can also affect how fast you recover if you do get sick."

-Adults typically need 7-8 hours of sleep, teenagers need 9-10, and school-aged children generally need 10 or more hours of sleep.
+Adults typically need 7 to 8 hours of sleep, teenagers need 9 to 10, and school-aged children generally need 10 or more.

 "If we eat nutritiously more often than not, when we’re stressed and overworking our bodies, our immune systems will have the right vitamins and nutrients to keep us healthy during skipped meals and crazy sleep schedules." - LegionAthletics.com

-9) Stress management.
-Last but not least!
+9) Manage stress.
 When your everyday stresses spiral out of control, it's a slippery slope back to steady ground.
 It's important to keep your stress at a manageable level because high stress can lead to lack of sleep, depression, and an unbalanced diet.
-Easier said than done, I know.
+Easier said than done, of course.
 For tips on how to manage your stress, check out this article from the American Psychological Association.
-There's also another detailed list of suggestions here!
+There's also another detailed list of suggestions here.